WajsBartosz/Big-Data/readme.md

 ## 4. Once the script is finished you can use page https://codebeautify.org/json-to-jsonl-converter to convert JSON to JSONL

 ## 5. When you have JSONL file ready, you can upload it to GCP Big Query

+## 6. If you would like to create a report in Looker studio you can create views using queries from Queries folder (or create your own queries to retrieve different data).